huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 ```
 ansible-playbook backup.yaml
 ```
-we will instead an application called tree which will help with displaying *REWORD*
+we will download and install an application called tree which will help with displaying the contents of our directories
 ```
 sudo apt-get install tree
 ```